Parables of Jesus' Authority

 The account is found in two of the gospels –and it is slightly different in each one (Matthew 21:18-22, Mark 11:12-14, 20-25).
 The main thrust is the same however.
 Jesus looked to see if it had any fruit –but all He found was leaves and no fruit.
 He cursed the tree and it withered.
 His disciples were amazed and He told them that they could do even more if they had faith.

 He had been challenged to justify His authority to men –as if they had any authority that had not been given to them by God.
-They had changed the purpose of the law.
-It had been intended to show their unrighteousness and need for dependence on God.
+They had changed the purpose of the Law.
+It was presented to show their unrighteousness and need for dependence on God.
 They used it in an attempt to be righteous without God.
 It would only be a very few days and He would be the sacrifice that was required to remove the curse of sin.
 Then Jesus would become the eternal High Priest and usher in a new law.
 This is so clearly described in the New Testament –particularly in the book of Hebrews.
 (Read the Old vs. New Covenant to see this.)

-In the previous passage where Jesus caused a fig tree to wither, the disciples were told that they would be able to do even more...
+In the previous passage where Jesus caused a fig tree to wither, the disciples were told that they would be able to do even more. . .
 More than what?
 Move mountains into the sea!
 As far as what is written, there have not been any accounts of disciples doing that.
 But what they did –and we too can do– is proclaim that the way to God is through His Son.

 How is that more than what Jesus did?
 He was only able to tell what was going to happen –just like the Scriptures foretold.
 We can tell what actually did happen!
 Jesus was crucified on the cross, descended into death, and on the third day was raised to life again.
 The disciples preached that message then and we can do it too!